fbpx

 Potential Credentials

-CNC Machining I
+CNC Machining 1

 Program Description

+The CNC Machining 1 program is designed to prepare veterans, transitioning service members, and other students to become well-rounded entry level CNC machinists with upward mobility potential.
 The curriculum is a combination of machining theory and extensive hands-on training.
-The duration of the training is 16 weeks or 56-168 hours per course and includes five basic courses: Immerse2Learn, SOLIDWORKS, Mastercam, CNC Mill and CNC Lathe.
-College credit is not awarded for this program, rather it is designed as a program of study around industry-recognized credentials and skills needed for a career in machining.
-This program is designed as an accelerated program culminating in nationally-recognized advanced manufacturing credentials.
+The duration of the training is 640 hours and completed on an accelerated 16-week schedule.
+The complete program includes five basic courses: Immerse to Learn, SolidWorks, MasterCAM, CNC Milling and CNC Lathe.
+College credit is not awarded for this program, rather it is designed as a program of study around industry recognized credentials based on skills needed for a career in machining.
+This program is designed as an accelerated program of study culminating in industry recognized advanced manufacturing credentials which test the retention and application of the skills needed for a career in machining.
+Maximum enrollment per semester is 40 students.
+The teacher student ratio is 1:5.

 Program Mission